alexellis/k3sup/README.md

 The `k3sup app install/info` command has been spun-out into its own project named [arkade](https://get-arkade.dev/).

-If you're follow a tutorial or readme, don't worry, you can still use all the apps.
+If you're following a tutorial or readme, don't worry, you can still use all the apps.

 ```sh
 k3sup app install openfaas